zincware/rdkit2ase/README.md

 ## Packmol Interface

-Give the molecular units, you can build periodic boxes with a given density using the `rdkit2ase.pack` function.
+Given the molecular units, you can build periodic boxes with a given density using the `rdkit2ase.pack` function.

 If you have [packmol](https://github.com/m3g/packmol) (at least `v20.15.0`) you